 What I do:

-I deliver in-person, instructor-led compliance and professional development training.
+I deliver in-person, instructor-led compliance, leadership, management and employee development training.
 Many of the courses are available in both English and Spanish.
 I also consult on a variety of HR and business-related issues by request.

-CALIFORNIA HR MANAGERS: I deliver Bilingual Sexual Harassment Prevention Training for both Managers and Employees.
+CALIFORNIA HR MANAGERS: I deliver Bilingual Sexual Harassment Prevention Training for both Managers and Employees. **In California, SB1343 has now lowered the threshold for required sexual harassment training from 50 or more employees to 5 or more employees.
 To remain CA AB1825/2053 and SB396 compliant* and to become SB1343** compliant please call me for training.
 See below!

 I have experience consulting and delivering training in the following industries: Agriculture, Transportation and Logistics, Financial institutions, Non-Profit & Hospitality.

 CALL ME TODAY TO SET UP A FREE IN-PERSON CONSULTATION IN SAN BERNARDINO, ORANGE OR L.A.
 COUNTY!
 FREE PHONE CONSULTATION ELSEWHERE IN CALIFORNIA AND ARIZONA.

 I will train any size group from a few managers/employees to hundreds and will consult on any size issue, from a minimum of four hours (within 100 miles of Los Angeles) to multi-day/week projects.
 If you do not have a training space, we will find one.
 Do not let this stop you from calling me!

 My services would be especially valuable for small to medium-sized businesses that need to do training to remain compliant or need a consultation to solve an issue, improve a process, initiate change, or that wish to create a professional training program.

 Offering Instructor-led training (where conversations and questions/answers are available in real-time) has been proven to be more effective for sexual harassment prevention training than just computer-based training and in many cases is just as affordable and convenient!